-An example of a relatively straightforward case of implementation is the 1996 expansion of forest conservation areas in eastern New South Wales, Australia13 (Fig. 7).
+An example of a relatively straightforward case of implementation is the 1996 expansion of forest conservation areas in eastern New South Wales, Australia (Fig. 7).
 Planning was restricted to public land and the application of conservation action was rapid once the new areas had been negotiated to meet (most) targets and boundaries had been fine-tuned on the ground.
 Only a few forms of protection were at issue with little uncertainty about where they should most appropriately be applied.
 The implemented configuration was little different from that produced in the selection stage.
 A more complex and probably more widespread situation involves a mix of land tenures, ongoing loss and alteration of indigenous vegetation during a protracted process of applying conservation action on the ground, and the need to decide on an appropriate mix of protection measures.
-Three types of decisions are particularly important 96.
+Three types of decisions are particularly important.
 First, the most appropriate or feasible form of management should be identified for each area.
 This might be complicated by the need to apply particular forms of management in particular designated places, for example in biosphere reserves, which have core and buffer zones.
 In some cases, the preferred form of management might be infeasible and will need to be changed.
 Second, if one or more selected areas prove to be unexpectedly degraded or difficult to protect, it will be necessary to return to stage 4 and identify replacements, where they exist (Fig. 6).
 Third, decisions are needed on the relative timing of conservation action when resources are insufficient to implement the whole network quickly.
 With ongoing loss and alteration of habitat, a strategy is needed to minimize the extent to which conservation targets are compromised before being achieved.

-One strategy for scheduling conservation action within regions is to plot selected areas on two axes96.
-The first is irreplaceability or the extent to which the loss of the area will compromise regional conservation targets91.
+One strategy for scheduling conservation action within regions is to plot selected areas on two axes.
+The first is irreplaceability or the extent to which the loss of the area will compromise regional conservation targets.
 The second is vulnerability or the risk of the area being transformed by extractive uses.
 Areas with high values for both should receive priority for conservation action (Fig. 8).
 They are most likely to be lost and, because of the absence or small numbers of replacements, their loss will have the most serious impact on the achievement of targets.
-This approach is similar conceptually to the original definition of global hotspots^{97-99} and to other assessments of priorities at global or continental scales^{100-103}.
+This approach is similar conceptually to the original definition of global hotspots97-99 and to other assessments of priorities at global or continental scales100-103.
 Plotting selected areas on two axes also has an advantage over combining values for both to produce a single priority score.
 Different areas of the graph can indicate the need for alternative management prescriptions, subject to regular review (Fig. 8).
 Three important qualifications are necessary.
-One is that an exercise in triage104 might be necessary to decide if strict reservation is infeasible for some very high priority areas, necessitating other forms of protection such as management agreements with landholders, or outright abandonment.
-A second is the unresolved question of whether and how vulnerability to different threatening processes (for example, clearing, logging and grazing) should be combined for prioritization.
-A third is that the idea has been used mainly to prioritize areas for achieving biodiversity pattern targets and has yet to be developed fully for process targets.
-For some process targets it will be necessary to combine individual candidate areas into larger units before identifying priorities.
-Conservation planners are then likely to confront some difficult choices.
-They will often have to decide whether a limited annual budget should be used, for example, to keep intact a movement corridor for ungulates, a block of habitat considered minimal for the viability of a carnivore species, or the only known location of an endemic plant14.
-Planning for both the representation of patterns and persistence of species and natural processes requires planners to compare apples and oranges.
-There are no guidelines for optimizing the outcome and no guarantees that the anticipated outcome will be realized.

-Figure 7 Spotted gum,

-Eucalyptus maculata, with an

-understorey of the cycad,

-Macrozamia communis in

-southeastern New South

-Wales, Australia.
-These forests

-are now the subject of a

-regional forest agreement,

-which allocates some areas to

-protection based on the

-contribution they make to

-agreed biodiversity targets, and

-allocates other areas to

-production based on agreed

-timber harvesting targets13.
+One is that an exercise in triage might be necessary to decide if strict Figure 7 Spotted gum, Eucalyptus maculata, with an understorey of the cycad, Macrozamia communis in southeastern New South Wales, Australia.
+These forests are now the subject of a regional forest agreement, which allocates some areas to protection based on the contribution they make to agreed biodiversity targets, and allocates other areas to production based on agreed timber harvesting targets.